 In response to the ongoing coronavirus pandemic, we are not currently issuing new or replacement student access cards.

-Students are required to park in designated student spaces.
 Los Rios Police Department (LRPD) will enforce violations in red zones and other restricted areas, metered or timed parking, disabled parking, and violations that impede traffic or block access.